ChAndreas/chandreas.github.io/_posts/2019-01-29-introduction-aarch64.md

 EL2 - This has a higher level of privilege and can be used to run a hypervisor.

-EL3 - This is the highest level off privilege and is used to control (and protect) access to TrustZone.
+EL3 - This is the highest level of privilege and is used to control (and protect) access to TrustZone.

 ARMv8-A provides two security states, Secure and Non-secure.
 The Non-secure state is also referred to as the Normal World.
 This enables an Operating System (OS) to run in parallel with a trusted OS on the same hardware, and provides protection against certain software attacks and hardware attacks.
 EL3 is always Secure, EL2 is always Non-Secure and EL0/1 can be Secure or Non-Secure